Exploring Psychedelics and Digital Mental Health Interventions

-The need for mental health and substance use health services has never been greater.
-As diagnoses and mental health conditions become increasingly more complex, researchers and clinicians must look to novel approaches and that can help us better understand and treat mental illness and addictions.
-HRI is continuing to work with leading scientists, clinicians and others to explore emerging treatment modalities that may hold promise.
+Diagnoses and mental health conditions are becoming increasingly complex.
+Researchers and clinicians are looking to novel approaches, such as digital mental health tools and psychedelics, that can help us better understand and treat mental illness and substance use issues.
+HRI is working with leading scientists, clinicians and others to explore emerging treatment modalities that may hold promise.

-HRI published a comprehensive review of recent studies on “Psychedelics as Medicine” in collaboration with Queen’s University.
-The review examines a range of themes, including Indigenous perspectives, treatment outcomes, health and safety, and implications for public health and policy.
-The review is co-authored by:
+HRI published a comprehensive review of recent studies on psychedelics as medicine in collaboration with Queen’s University.
+It examines a range of themes, including Indigenous perspectives, treatment outcomes, health and safety, and implications for public health and policy.